-K. S. Simon et al., "Nitrogen Dynamics in Grassland Streams Along a Gradient of Agricultural Development," Limnology and Oceanography, American Society of Limnology and Oceanography (ASLO), Jan 2007.
+K. S. Simon et al., "Nitrogen Dynamics in Grassland Streams along a Gradient of Agricultural Development," Limnology and Oceanography, vol. 52, no. 3, pp. 1246-1257, American Society of Limnology and Oceanography (ASLO), May 2007.

 International Standard Serial Number (ISSN)

 © 2007 American Society of Limnology and Oceanography (ASLO), All rights reserved.